-This Compensation Discussion and Analysis is intended to assist our stockholders in their efforts to understand our executive compensation program by providing an overview of our executive compensation-related policies, practices, and decisions for fiscal year 2021.
-It also explains how we determined the material elements of compensation for our principal executive officer, our principal financial officer, and the executive officers (other than our principal executive officer and principal financial officer) who were our most highly-compensated executive officers in 2021, and who we refer to as our "named executive officers" or "NEOs."
-For 2021, our NEOs were:
+This Compensation Discussion and Analysis is intended to assist our stockholders in their efforts to understand our executive compensation program by providing an overview of our executive compensation-related policies, practices, and decisions for fiscal year 2022.
+It also explains how we determined the material elements of compensation for our principal executive officer, our principal financial officer, and the executive officers (other than our principal executive officer and principal financial officer) who were our most highly-compensated executive officers in 2022, and whom we refer to as our "named executive officers" or "NEOs."
+The following is a list of our NEOs during 2022:

-- Bill Hoffman, President and Chief Executive Officer,

-- Mitchell Hill, Chief Financial Officer,

-- Andrew Hykes, Chief Operating Officer, and

-- Thomas Tu, M.D., Chief Medical Officer.
+- Bill Hoffman, President and Chief Executive Officer, - Mitchell Hill, Chief Financial Officer, - · Andrew Hykes, Chief Operating Officer, and - Thomas Tu, M.D., Chief Medical Officer.